ajmesa9891/impl/README.md

    Save and the comment should have transformed into the interface scaffolding.

 ## With Anything Else
 Essentially, `goimpl` takes a file, an interface, and a receiver, and replaces a comment with the implementation of that interface.
 The [go generate](https://blog.golang.org/generate) tool allows us to easily integrate it into the golang ecosystem.
+Try using the tool with go generate alone to understand how to integrate it with anything else.

 # Why 2? `impl` & `goimpl`?
 `impl` is a library to create interface stubs and can only be used programmatically. `goimpl` is a command layered on top that makes it easy to use with `go generate`.